1989 Tamil Nadu Legislative Assembly election: Coalitions

 The Tamil Nadu unit of the Indian National Congress initially decided to ally with the Jayalalithaa faction.
 This move was opposed by actor and Congress leader Sivaji Ganesan.
 On 10 February 1988, he left the party along with his supporters to form a new party Thamizhaga Munnetra Munnani.
 Ganesan's party allied itself with the Janaki faction.
 Eventually, the Congress also contested the elections alone.

 The DMK was part of the Janata Dal led National Front.
 The front initially included both the Communist Party of India (CPI) and Communist Party of India (Marxist) (CPM).
 However, in the election only Janata Dal and CPM had a seat sharing agreement with the DMK.
 The CPI allied itself with the AIADMK(J).

 This election attracted unusually high level of attention at the national level.
 It was seen as a precursor for the General election of 1989, a test of Rajiv Gandhi's popularity and P.H.Pandian's popularity as a speaker claiming Sky High Powers.
-The Tamil Nadu Congress (under G. K. Moopanar) was contesting elections alone after a gap of twelve years and Rajjiv Gandhi campaigned extensively making multiple campaign visits to Tamil Nadu.
+The Tamil Nadu Congress (under G. K. Moopanar) was contesting elections alone after a gap of twelve years and Rajiv Gandhi campaigned extensively making multiple campaign visits to Tamil Nadu.
 V. P. Singh and Jyoti Basu, the national leaders of Janata Dal and CPM respectively also campaigned for the DMK led front in Tamil Nadu.